Consulting for unconventional and creative people

 An expansive life and diverse interests from technical (engineering and programming) to artistic (writing, photography, speaking, etc.) to philanthropic (community, nature, and financial literacy) to commercial (product development and investing) helps me draw experiences that aid and illuminate.

-Typical rates (negotiable based on time and effort):
+Typical rates (negotiable based on time and effort, PayPal and Bitcoins accepted):

-- Individuals (life choices, art management, social media) $60/hour
+- Individuals (life choices, art management, social media) $90/hour

 A hour or a day invested well can pay in that most valuable commodity: time – and probably save some money too.